suhkai/sw-common/packages/femtologger/README.md

 | printer   | a instance of a logger scoped by a namespace name on creation of the printer |
 | namespace | a human identifiable name partitioning logging in your program               |

-### Namespaces
+### Namespace & Printer

-A logger is always associated with a namespace, and is created via the function `debug`.
+A printer is always associated with a namespace, and is created via the function `debug`.

-A logger is of an implementation of interface `Printer`.
+A printer is an implementation of interface `Printer`.

-How to create a logger
+How to create a printer

 ```typescript
 function debug(ns: string): Printer;